turingschool/career-development-curriculum/module_one/developer_identity.md

 Personal branding is all about telling a consistent story about yourself, building out the details of this story with each profile.
 As you start this new career, telling your story as a new member of the software industry in as many consistent ways as possible will help you stand out and embrace that identity even more.

-Today, we'll look at a few tools you should use to define and build your personal brand.
+Today, we'll look at a few tools you should use to define and build your personal brand online.

+Why is this important?
+According to the online reputation management consultantcy, [BrandYourself](https://brandyourself.com/):

+* 82% of business decision makers said that presence in search results was an influential factor when vetting people online.
+* 42% of US adults looked someone up before deciding to do business with them.
+* 27% have searched for someone they met in a professional setting, such as a networking event.
+* 23% of US adults have looked up a coworker.

 ### LinkedIn
 If you don't already have a LinkedIn profile, now is time to set one up [here](https://www.linkedin.com/).
 As we look at LinkedIn today, we'll talk about how you can passively use it for your job search -- how do people find you?
 How do they know who you are?
 It all has to do with how you tell your stories and the particular keywords that you're using.